How can I assist in my case?

 What happens when I get to the court?

 Answer: It depends on the court.
 Your attorney will explain this in more detail once they know the details of your particular situation.

 Answer: Here are a few quick tips to make your time in court successful.
 It is important to be on time.
 Try to get to court a little early.
 Do not wear shorts, tank tops or sandal-type shoes.
 Try not to bring young children to court as distractions can adversely affect your case.
 Finally, when a court is in session, you must turn off all cellular phones and pagers, stop talking, and put away reading material..

 I am on probation on another ticket.
 How can you help?

 Answer: Of course, it depends on the court and the conditions.
 Just email the probation order to Pat Monks(email@example.com), or fax to 713-661-5302.

 Can you help me if I am the holder of a Commercial Drivers License?

-Of course we can.
-We represent all the major trucking driver’s plans of the U.S. Having a CDL means that you can’t sign up for driving safety course, or take deferred disposition on your case.
-But there are many ways unique to your case, and court that can implemented to resolve your case.
+Of course, we can.
+We represent all the major trucking driver’s plans of the U.S. Having a CDL means that you can’t sign up for driving safety course or take deferred disposition on your case.
+But there are many ways, unique to your case, and the court that can implement to resolve your case.

 How do Red Light Camera tickets affect my license?

-Answer: These tickets aren’t tickets at.
+Answer: These tickets aren’t tickets at all.
 They are civil penalties much like parking tickets.
 Payment of these tickets doesn’t affect your license in any way.